Best Home Warranty Companies in Maine

 2. Best for quick service: Choice Home Warranty

-Our research team vetted home warranty companies that are available in Maine.
+Our research team vetted home warranty companies that are rated by hundreds of customers in Maine.
 Read our guide to choose the best home warranty in Maine for you by comparing plans, contract lengths and service fees.

 Read our full methodology below for all the details.
 Our picks may be Authorized Partners that compensate us, but this does not affect our recommendations or evaluations.